BardicDefense/purple-hack/README.md

 ### Warrior feats

-- **Brawler**: If your melee opponent is size Large or less, and you hit them with a natural 18 or 19 on your attack roll, then in addition to your regular damage you roll 1d4 and apply the following effect (if a result is not appropriate, the off-balance option occurs):
+- **Brawler**: If your melee opponent is no more than one size level larger than you, and your attack roll against them is a natural 18 or 19, then in addition to your regular damage you can either:
-  1. Bash them for an additional 1d4 damage (+2 per name level).
+  1. Disarm them
-  2. Disarm them.
+  2. Trip them (they become prone; two-legged creatures only)
-  3. Knock them off-balance: the creature re-rolls its successful melee attacks next round (or this round, if you attacked first).
+  3. Drive them directly back 5 feet, if the space is available to do so.
+You may follow up immediately with a free 5-foot move of your own, even if you have already made your full move this turn or are otherwise locked in combat.
-  4. Knock them prone.
+     If none of those are possible or desired, then instead you bash them for an additional 1d4 damage (+2 per name level).
 - **Captain**: Some are born to command.
 Your party gains a +1 initiative bonus.
 Add a +1 attack bonus to all other party members and associated NPCs, raised to +2 at level 10 or higher (this does not benefit yourself).
 Apply +2 to friendly Morale checks.
 These bonuses apply only as long as your orders can be understood and the individuals benefitting are willing to be led by you.
 Multiple captains in a group do not stack these benefits.
 - **Defender**: If you decide that none will pass, then _none will pass_.
 You ignore all magical commands to move aside, flee, surrender and the like, and are immune to all fear-based effects, magical or not.
 You gain a 4-point modifier in your favor when resisting any other effect that would result in you being involuntarily moved.
 Also, in combat, you can always choose to receve the effects of the Guard combat stance, even if using another stance.
 If you actually choose the Guard stance, you can intercept up to four enemies instead of two.
 - **Great-Weapon Fighter**: When attacking with a two-handed melee weapon, your critical hit range improves by 1, plus 1 per name level (e.g. you score critical hits on a natural to-hit roll of 19-20 at level 1, 18-20 at level 5, etc.).